Travel and Expenses for Non-Employees

 • A missing receipt affidavit must be provided when a receipt is missing.

-• Departments may prepay expenses directly to a travel provider for expenses such as an airline ticket and/or hotel.
+• Departments may prepay directly to a travel provider for expenses such as an airline ticket and/or hotel.
 Although allowed, this is not recommended because if the travel does not occur it may be difficult to obtain a refund/credit.

 • Non-employees must adhere to the same policy guidelines/ limits as employees for actual meals, lodging, and other expenses.